zainaalq/git-intro-harjoitus/git-basics.md

   - Advantages: Provides a structured and organized workflow, making it easier to manage releases and hotfixes.
   - Disadvantages: Can be seen as overcomplicated for smaller projects and may introduce unnecessary overhead.

 - **GitHub Flow:**  GitHub Flow is a simplified workflow often used in open-source and web development.
-It involves a "master" branch for production-ready code and feature branches for development.
-Changes are continuously integrated into the master branch through pull requests.
+It involves a "main" branch for production-ready code and feature branches for development.
+Changes are continuously integrated into the main branch through pull requests.
   - Advantages Simple and effective for continuous deployment and collaboration.
 Suitable for fast-paced, web-centric projects.
   - Disadvantages: May not be suitable for projects with longer release cycles or complex version management.